auth0/docs/articles/architecture-scenarios/application/server-api/part-3.md

 In order to secure your endpoints you need to have your API configured in the Auth0 Dashboard.
 For information on how to do that refer to the [Configure the API](#configure-the-api) paragraph of this document.
 :::

-The first step towards securing our API endpoint is to get an access token as part of the Header and validate it.
+The first step towards securing our API endpoint is to get an Access Token as part of the Header and validate it.
 If it's not valid then we should return an HTTP Status 401 (Unauthorized) to the calling process.

 ::: note
   See the implementation in [Node.js](/architecture-scenarios/application/server-api/api-implementation-nodejs#2-secure-the-api-endpoint)